HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 ### Dealing with reorgs

 When a reorg happens, re-computation of states may be necessary.
-The cache must be voided for every cached block that participated in the reorg.
+The cache must be voided for every cached block that participates in a reorg.

+Different blockchains, including the best chain, may have different states for each feature.
+Therefore, each blockchain may operate on a different set of rules that define how blocks are handled (customized by each feature, whether it is activated or not on that blockchain).

+Since a feature state may change from one block to the next, states can't be cached for blocks during a reorg, and cached blocks that are affected must have their cache voided.
+By doing this, when the feature state is queried on a reorged block, the first state cache it will hit is at closest the cache of the common block between the blockchains.

+In other words, the feature state from the common block downwards is always calculated dynamically, and never cached.
+The feature state from the common block upwards may be cached.

 ### Mempool